ColoradoDemography/Server-and-Website-Documentation/doc/folder-structure.md

 ## images

-The site's inline images are should be uploaded here.
+The site's inline images should be placed here.

 ## pages